zhanong/Minimal-ECS-Framework/README.md

 #### Components with Native Collections

-However, sometimes you need to use a collection for sharing data, such as a queue of requests for other systems or a 2D map of obstacles.
-For this, we can consider `DynamicBuffer` or a component with a `NativeCollection`.
+For components with collections, such as a queue of requests for other systems or a 2D map of obstacles, we can consider `DynamicBuffer` or a component with a `NativeCollection`.
 Most of the time, a `NativeCollection` is more useful due to its flexibility.
 The main thing we need to worry about is managing their creation and disposal.

 Another part of the `SMessenger` system is responsible for managing components that contain `NativeCollection` types.
 Your custom components need to implement one of these interfaces:
 - `ISceneRelatedNativeCollectionComponent` For when the `NativeCollection` needs information from the new scene for initialization (e.g., a 2D map needs to know the world size).